6 Best MIDI Keyboards For Beginners – Studio Essentials – Updated

-With Alesis, you get 8 drum pads, which are both pressure and velocity sensitive.
+With Alesis, you get 8 drum pads, which are both pressure and velocity sensitive and work great with drum VSTs.
 This is basically what adds the human touch.
 The velocity will be similar, but with a little variability.
 This usually makes tracks sound better.

 The pads are also backlit, which just makes it a lot cooler, especially when you show the controller to your friends.

 You have to use a plugin or manually assign each pad a sound, they don’t just magically know what you want them to be, but that’s incredibly simple to do, so don’t worry!